 Educational standards describe what students should know and be able to do in each subject in each grade.
 In August, 2010, the California State Board of Education adopted a new set of standards called the California Common Core State Standards (CCSS).
 The Common Core State Standards will replace our existing California Content Standards around which we currently wrap our curriculum and instruction.
 Unlike our traditional standards, the Common Core State Standards take learning beyond the skills acquisition level, requiring students to also analyze, explain and apply new learning.

 However, it takes several years to implement curriculum, instructional materials and assessments based on new standards.
 The California Department of Education (CDE) Implementation Plan recommends rolling out the CCSS in three phases: Awareness, Transition and Implementation.
-This year (2015 – 2016) EUSD is in year two of fully implementing Common Core State Standards.
+This year (2016 – 2017) EUSD is in year three of fully implementing Common Core State Standards.

 The following are resources that will provide additional information about California Common Core State Standards:

 Provides an overview of educational services initiatives and programs, Common Core State Standards, survey results from 2014 – 2015 and district awards/recognition.

 |Information for Parents about the Smarter Balance Practice and Field Tests||